The Best Security Systems for New Construction Homes

 SimpliSafe Monitoring

-When it comes to picking a monitoring plan from SimpliSafe, it’s not the easiest.
-They offer more monitoring options than any other security system we’ve tested.
-There’s six different monitoring plans including everything from free self-monitoring to 24/7 Outdoor Active Guard Protection; with this feature, a monitoring agent will use the two-way audio of your outdoor camera to scare off intruders when it detects someone lurking.
+Choosing a SimpliSafe monitoring plan takes a little homework — they offer more options than just about any other security system we’ve tested.
+There are six different monitoring plans including everything from free self-monitoring to 24/7 Outdoor Active Guard Protection; with this feature, a monitoring agent will use the two-way audio of your outdoor camera to scare off intruders when it detects someone lurking.
 That’s similar to the protection we got when we tested Deep Sentinel, except it doesn’t cost as much and SimpliSafe doesn’t require a contract.

 Here’s an overview of SimpliSafe’s monitoring pricing: